Ygrik2003/cmake-xcode-unity-build-problem/README.md

 Minimal example for reproduce problem.

-The problem is the duplicate characters when using Unity Build with XCode generator.
+The problem is the duplicate object files when using Unity Build with XCode generator.
 In this case all sources in unity_0_cxx.o can lose debug symbols.

 Steps for reproduce: